 I had read about the Porquerolles islands and we planned on visiting the main one.
 However, upon checking in at the four-star International Campsite on Hyeres, we were advised to explore Port-Cros instead.

 The main Porquerolles island is quite touristy and it is a 20 minute walk to the nearest beach.
-Port-Cros, on the other hand, is a marine reserve natural park with few people and amazing underwater views, therefore perfect for snorkelling.
+Port-Cros, on the other hand, is a marine reserve natural park with few people and amazing underwater views, therefore perfect for snorkeling.
 We drove to numerous ports on the peninsula of Hyeres in search of a boat.
 We wanted to rent one so we could explore the islands freely.

 There are boats that one can rent for a day even without a skipper’s license.
 Unfortunately, it was a windy day, so these slower boats were not available.